Study of Lutetium (177Lu) Vipivotide Tetraxetan in mCRPC Participants With Moderately and Severely Impaired and With Normal Renal Function

 -

-Documented stable renal disease without evidence of renal progressive disease (stable renal disease is defined as no significant change, such as a stable eGFR, within 4 weeks prior to study entry)
+Documented stable chronic renal disease without evidence of further deterioration in renal function (stable chronic renal disease is defined as no significant change in renal function within 4 weeks prior to study entry.

 -